Mathematics and Statistics Department

 Requirements for Admission to Candidacy for the MS - Mathematics

 To be admitted to candidacy for the MS degree, a student must meet the all-university admission requirements as stated in this catalog.
 The University requires that all graduate students demonstrate competency in written English as a condition for advancement to candidacy.
 Please refer to the SJSU catalog section titled "Competency in Written English" for details.
 For graduate courses that meet the competency in written English requirement, please refer to the Graduate Admissions and Program Evaluations (GAPE) website at www.sjsu.edu/gape.
-Students must satisfy the following Mathematics Department requirements:
+Students must satisfy the following Mathematics and Statistics Department requirements:

 1. The student, with the assistance of the Graduate Coordinator, finds a Department faculty member willing to serve as a thesis or writing project director.
 With that director's help, the student chooses a topic for the thesis or writing project.